-In this blog post, we will discuss how to tie fishing line to reel that works and what kind of knots you should use if you want them to be strong without restricting the tension on your line.
+In this blog post, we will discuss how to tie a fishing line to a reel that works and what kind of knots you should use if you want them to be strong without restricting the tension on your line.

 Fishing is one of the most popular outdoor activities in the world.
 It can be done from a boat, pier, or even off of a bridge.
 There are many different ways to catch fish with bait and lures, but sometimes you just need to get creative because it’s not always easy to find something that will work for your bait type.